One of the greatest components of a lobster is claw meat. However, to get the most out of them, don’t cook them for too long or too short.

 - Clean the lobster claws carefully before cutting them in half.
 Remove the shell but leave it in place.
 Always wash before cutting.

-- Place all of the ingredients in a plastic bag, except the vegetable oil, and shake thoroughly.
+- Place all ingredients in a plastic bag, except the vegetable oil, and shake thoroughly.

 - Preheat a deep skillet or fryer to 360 °F.